safe-global/safe-docs/pages/miscellaneous/bug-bounty-program.md

 Many of the [Ethereum Foundation's bug bounty program rules](https://bounty.ethereum.org) are also applicable to the Safe Bug Bounty program:

-* Issues already submitted by another user or known to the Safe team are not eligible for bounty rewards.
+* Issues already submitted by another user or known to the Safe team aren't eligible for bounty rewards.
 * Public disclosure of a vulnerability makes it ineligible for a bounty.
-* The Safe core development team, employees, and all other people paid by Safe, directly or indirectly (including the external auditors), are not eligible for rewards.
+* The Safe core development team, employees, and all other people paid by Safe, directly or indirectly (including the external auditors), aren't eligible for rewards.
 * The Safe Bounty program considers several variables in determining rewards.
 Determinations of eligibility, score, and all terms related to an award are at the sole and final discretion of the Safe Bug Bounty panel.

 ## Scope